SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/02_cluster_ops.md

 # Exercise 2.2 - Cluster Lifecycle Operations

 ## Prerequisites
 You successfully completed exercise 2.1, where you created a cluster.
-This exercise will continue to work with this cluster, therefor it should be running.
+This exercise will continue to work with this cluster, therefore it should be running.

 Note, that you can always click the status icon to get more details about currently running reconcile operations.